Anura Docs

 Optional Type Description Note

 source string A variable, declared by you, to identify "source" traffic within Anura's dashboard interface.
+Source strings should be limited to a reasonable number of unique values.
+Unique values, such as click IDs, should be passed using Additional Data.

 campaign string A subset variable of "source," declared by you, to identify "campaign" traffic within Anura's dashboard interface.
+Campaign strings should be limited to a reasonable number of unique values.
+Unique values, such as click IDs, should be passed using Additional Data.

 additional string An array of Additional Data declared as a JSON encoded string.
 Read more about using Additional Data.